DanielMSchmidt/apollo-opentracing/README.md

 ## Setup

-We need three types of tracer (which could be identical if you like):
+We need two types of tracer (which could be identical if you like):

 - server: Only used for the root (the first span we will start)
 - local: Used to start every other span